Combining strong and weak lensing estimates in the Cosmos field: Gravitational lensing in different regimes

 \subsection{Combining strong and weak lensing}

 To correlate the strong and weak lensing shear estimates, we define the shear measures

 where from here on $n(z)$ denotes the weak lensing kernel $n^{WL}(z)$.
 Thus, we average the shear over the respective considered regions (see Section \ref{subsec:observables}).
 Shear is a combination of different second-order derivatives of the lensing potential $\psi$ (see equation \ref{eq:pot-shear-rel}).
+By using the notation $O^{ij}(x) = \partial^i \partial^j O(x)$, one can then derive